 Coaching is powerful because instructional coaches work shoulder-to-shoulder with teachers, helping them achieve their goals in the classroom.
 Coaching moves schools away from cultures of talking to cultures of doing.
 When principals support coaches using the seven factors described here, they greatly increase the impact coaches have on 1) how teachers teach, and 2) how students learn.

 How You Can Support Your Principals

 One of our most popular and important workshops is What Administrators Need to Know About Coaching.
 During this on-site workshop, we explore and answer the following questions:

 - What coaching cycle do coaches use?

 - Is coaching confidential?

 - What teaching practices should be in an instructional playbook?

 - What simple actions can principals take to best support coaches?

-You can also contact us directly for a free coaching call here: firstname.lastname@example.org
+Or contact us directly for a free coaching call: firstname.lastname@example.org